 What is Shaken Baby Syndrome?

 Shaking a baby is dangerous because they have fragile, under-developed brains.
 Their heads are heavy and large compared to the rest of the body and their neck muscles are not strong enough to support the weight of their head.
 During shaking, an infant's head moves back and forth in a figure eight motion.
 This rapid acceleration-deceleration causes the brain and skull to move at different speeds in different locations.
 This may result in permanent brain damage, physical disabilities or death.
 Even minor injuries to a baby's brain can cause lifelong problems.

 Shaking a baby can cause:

-If your baby's crying is frustrating you, take a break.
-Gently place your baby in a safe place and leave the room.
+If your baby's crying is frustrating or making you angry, take a break.
+Gently place your baby in a safe place, such as the crib, and leave the room.
 Take 10 to 15 minutes to give yourself a chance to calm down.
-It is more important to calm yourself before you try to calm your baby.
+It is more important to calm yourself befaore you try to calm your baby.
 If you feel unable to cope, call someone for help once you have put your baby in a safe place or call Healthlink BC at 8-1-1.
 Never pick up a baby when you are angry or overwhelmed by the crying.

-Talk to others who care for your baby such as babysitters, relatives, and friends about how to safely care for your baby.
+Talk to others who care for your baby such as babysitters, relatives and friends about how to safely care for your baby.
 Make sure they understand that it is more important for the caregiver to be calm than to stop your baby from crying.
 Let them know that you will be happy to come and get the baby if the crying is too much for them.
 Do not leave your baby in the care of someone who has problems controlling their anger.
 Use great caution when letting inexperienced caregivers or those with any resentment towards the baby look after the baby, even for a short time.

 Why do babies cry?

-Crying does not mean your baby is being bad or that your baby is mad at you.
-It does not mean that you are a bad parent.
+Not being able to soothe your baby or stop their crying does not mean that you are a bad parent.
 Crying is an annoying sound; it is supposed to be.
-If it was a pleasant sound, crying would be easy to ignore and the baby's needs would not be met.
+If it were a pleasant sound, crying would be easy to ignore, and the baby's needs would not be met.
 Listening to your baby cry can be heart-wrenching.
-It is helpful to know that a period of more intense crying in the early months is a normal developmental stage that babies go through.
+Remember that a period of more intense crying in the early months is a normal developmental stage that most babies go through.

-The most important thing to remember is that you and your baby will get through this crying stage and smiles and laughter will replace the crying.
-It can be difficult sometimes, but the best thing to do is to stay calm and take time out when you need it.
+The most important thing to remember is that you and your baby will get through this increased crying stage and more smiles and laughter will come.

 What can you do when your baby won't stop crying?

-There is no magic answer that works all of the time with every baby.
-You may have to try several things before you find out what works best for you when soothing your baby.
+There is no magic answer that works all the time with every baby.
 You may find that what works today may not work tomorrow.
-You may want to increase the comforting and soothing responses that you normally do.
 Sometimes nothing you do will stop the crying and that doesn't mean you're doing something wrong as a parent.

 Here are some suggestions that may help comfort your baby:

-- Snuggle the baby close to your chest; your heartbeat may comfort your baby, skin-to-skin contact is favourable
+- Snuggle your baby close to your chest; your heartbeat may comfort your baby, skin-to-skin contact is favourable

-- Wrap your baby in a soft blanket.
+- Wrap your baby in a soft blanket

-- Do not put your baby in crib or bassinette wrapped in a blanket.
+- Do not put your baby in a crib or bassinette when wrapped in a blanket.
 For a safe sleeping resource for parents and caregivers see Safer Sleep For My Baby

 - Sometimes white noise such as the sound of the vacuum cleaner, clothes dryer, fish tank filter or dishwasher helps calm a baby.
 White noise apps can also be found on a smart phone

-- Walk with or rock the baby.
-You may want to put your baby in a infant carrier if you have one, and walk around the house
+- Walk with or rock your baby.
+You may want to put your baby in an infant carrier if you have one and walk around the house

-- Try an age-appropriate baby swing, rocker or bouncer if you have one.
+- Try an age-appropriate baby swing, rocker or bouncer if you have one

-- Take the baby for a walk in a stroller.
+- Take your baby for a walk outside in an infant carrier or stroller

 - Some babies like to go for a car ride.
-Be sure the baby is safely secured in an infant car seat.
+Be sure your baby is safely secured in an infant car seat

-Remember, these things work sometimes and sometimes they will not work at all.
+Sometimes these suggestions work and sometimes they don't.
 It is worth trying these suggestions but try not to blame yourself or get frustrated with your baby if they do not work.
-Crying that does not respond to soothing is a normal stage that does come to an end, usually by 5 months.
+Remember that the Period of PURPLE Crying® is a normal stage that will come to an end.

 What else can you do if comforting your baby doesn't stop them from crying?